dispel4py/dispel4py/README.md

 Docker image
 ------------

-A Docker image with the latest dispel4py installation is available from the Docker Hub: https://registry.hub.docker.com/u/akrause2014/dispel4py/
+A Docker image with the latest dispel4py installation is available from the Docker Hub: https://registry.hub.docker.com/u/dispel4py/dispel4py/

+Install this image by calling:

+`docker pull dispel4py/dispel4py`

 Documentation
 -------------